Updated on August 21st, 2023

 How to Make Room and Board More Affordable

-Now that the question, “what is room and board and what will it cost,” is addressed, it’s important to understand that there are ways to make it more affordable.
+Now that the question, “What is room and board and what will it cost?” is addressed, it’s important to understand that there are ways to make it more affordable.

-For example, your student can save money on room and even board fees by selecting lower-cost dorm rooms.
-A private room always costs more than a shared space, so dealing with a roommate can help them save.
-Colleges also typically charge more for newer dorms so, while they may not be as updated, choosing an older dorm can save thousands of dollars in the end.
-And actually, those crazy dorm stories from the “old dorms” usually build camaraderie among new students. 😉
+Colleges also typically charge more for newer dorms, so while they may not be as updated, choosing an older dorm can save thousands of dollars in the end.
+And actually, those crazy dorm stories from the “old dorms” usually build camaraderie among new college students. 😉

 Similarly, opting for a meal plan that covers their needs, but maybe not their wants, can also help to lower the total amount spent.
+For example, choosing a set number of meals instead of an unlimited plan might lead to substantial savings.
+This is particularly true if students are strategic about the meals they cover themselves.

 How to Pay for Room and Board

-It’s is also possible to cover these costs without student loans.
+It is also possible to cover these costs without student loans.

 Of course, many families choose not to borrow for the cost of living expenses like room and board but instead try to use cash to pay for this part of the college experience.
 With flexible part-time jobs, students can help contribute to the cost of college themselves.